 These practices often entail further explanation and support to successfully implement so all engaged caregivers are invited to contact their Addiction Therapist or ACC Counsellor for further details.

 Caregiver involvement is a critically important part of our treatment process.
 Specific services include caregiver support, family counselling and educational groups.
-Such family services are available to caregivers of youth within the residential program, as well as those who qualify for residential admission and are on the waitlist, and those engaged in ACC aftercare.
+Such family services are available to caregivers of youth within the live-in treatment program, as well as those who qualify for live-in treatment admission and are on the waitlist, and those engaged in ACC aftercare.

 Potential reasons for family therapy referral include: unhealthy family communication, substantial family conflict, poor boundary awareness/adherence, need for transitional support, parental role modeling enhancement, difficulty coping with high emotional distress, etc. Parents are encouraged to talk to their youth’s Therapist or ACC Counsellor to inquire further about these services.